Period (number theory): Open questions

 (or, more generally, the Stokes formula).

 A useful property of algebraic numbers is that equality between two algebraic expressions can be determined algorithmically.
 The conjecture of Kontsevich and Zagier would imply that equality of periods is also decidable: inequality of computable reals is known recursively enumerable; and conversely if two integrals agree, then an algorithm could confirm so by trying all possible ways to transform one of them into the other one.

+Further open questions consist of proving which known mathematical constants do not belong to the ring of periods.
+An example of a real number that is not a period is given by Chaitin's constant Ω. Any other non-computable number also gives an example of a real number that is not a period.
+It is also possible to construct artificial examples of computable numbers which are not periods.
+However there are no computable numbers proven not to be periods, which have not been artificially constructed for that purpose.

-It is conjectured that Euler's number e and the Euler–Mascheroni constant γ are not periods.
+It is conjectured that 1/π, Euler's number e and the Euler–Mascheroni constant γ are not periods.